icons

 • Exemption for Inherited Properties: If the property was inherited and you sell it, the holding period of the deceased owner is considered your holding period.
 This may help reduce the tax, as long-term capital gains tax will apply if the inherited property has been held for over two years.

-Capital Gain on Sale of Immovable Property
+What is Capital Gain on Sale of Immovable Property?

 The capital gains tax rate on immovable property is 20% for long-term assets and 15% for short-term assets.